babashka/babashka/doc/libraries.md

 ## Pods

-[Babashka pods](https://github.com/babashka/babashka.pods) are programs that can be used as Clojure libraries by bababshka.
+[Babashka pods](https://github.com/babashka/babashka.pods) are programs that can be used as Clojure libraries by babashka.

 - [babashka-sql-pods](https://github.com/babashka/babashka-sql-pods): pods for
   interacting with SQL databases